CycloneDX/cyclonedx-php-composer/README.md

   make-bom [options] [--] [<composer-file>]

 Arguments:
   composer-file                                       Path to composer config file.
-                                     Defaults to "composer.json" file in working directory.
+                                                      [default: "composer.json" file in current working directory]

 Options:
       --output-format=OUTPUT-FORMAT                   Which output format to use.
                                                       {choices: "XML", "JSON"} [default: "XML"]
       --output-file=OUTPUT-FILE                       Path to the output file.
                                                       Set to "-" to write to STDOUT [default: "-"] --omit=OMIT                                     Omit dependency types.
                                                       {choices: "dev", "plugin"} (multiple values allowed)
       --spec-version=SPEC-VERSION                     Which version of CycloneDX spec to use.
                                                       {choices: "1.4", "1.3", "1.2", "1.1"} [default: "1.4"]
+      --output-reproducible|--no-output-reproducible  Whether to go the extra mile and make the output reproducible.
+                                                      This might result in loss of time- and random-based-values.
       --validate|--no-validate                        Validate the resulting output.
       --mc-version=MC-VERSION                         Version of the main component.
                                                       This will override auto-detection.
   -h, --help                                          Display help for the given command.
 ```

 ## Demo